leonardof108/leonardof108/README.md

 • **Data Analysis**: Leveraging tools like Python, SQL, Excel, and Power BI to clean, analyze, and visualize data.\
 • **ETL and Data Pipelines**: Ensuring data is transformed and loaded efficiently for actionable insights.\
 • **Statistics and Machine Learning**: Applying statistical models and exploring predictive analytics to uncover patterns and trends.
+• **Web Development**: Experienced with front-end and back-end web development, with a focus on building dynamic and responsive web applications and RESTful APIs.

 ☁ **Tools & Skills**\
 • Python (Pandas, NumPy, Matplotlib, Seaborn)\